kristianpennacchia/wordreference.koplugin/README.md

 - Language selection:
   - Open Menu → Tools 🛠️ → More tools → WordReference → Configure Languages.
   - Pick your desired translation (e.g., it→en, en→it, etc.).
-  - The chosen languages are saved in KOReader settings and persists across restarts.
 - Shortcut:
   - Also available directly from the definition popup via the ⚙️ button on the top-left.